Section Two: Student Rights and Responsibilities

 While a particular interaction must be offensive to both a reasonable person and to the victim to be defined as harassment, faculty and staff members and other persons of authority should be sensitive to questions about mutuality of consent that may be raised and to the conflict of interests that are inherent in personal relationships that result from professional and educational interactions.
 Harassment in any situation is reprehensible; it is particularly damaging when it exploits the educational dependence and trust between students and faculty/staff.
 When the authority and power inherent in faculty/staff relationships with students, whether overtly, implicitly, or through misinterpretation, is abused in any way, there is potentially great damage to the individual student, to the accused individual, and to the climate of the University.

-Ashford University does not discriminate or harass in our programs and activities on the basis of race, color, creed, national or ethnic origin, religion, sex, pregnancy, childbirth and related medical conditions, marital status, medical condition, service in the uniformed services, political activities and affiliations, age, disability, sexual orientation, gender identity, veteran status, or any other consideration made unlawful by federal, state, or local laws.
-Students who believe they have been subjected to discrimination or harassment in violation of this policy should follow the procedure outlined in the Grievance Procedure for Student Complaints.
+Ashford University does not discriminate, harass, and/or retaliate in our programs and activities on the basis of race, color, creed, national or ethnic origin, religion, sex, pregnancy, childbirth and related medical conditions, marital status, medical condition, service in the uniformed services, political activities and affiliations, age, disability, sexual orientation, gender identity, veteran status, or any other consideration made unlawful by federal, state, or local laws.
+Students who believe they have been subjected to discrimination, harassment, or retaliation in violation of this policy should follow the procedure outlined in the Grievance Procedure for Student Complaints.
 This process involves a thorough, impartial investigation designed to provide a fair, prompt, and reliable determination about whether the Ashford University nondiscrimination policy has been violated.
 As necessary, Ashford University reserves the right to initiate a complaint, to serve as complainant, and to initiate conduct proceedings without a formal complaint by the victim of misconduct.
-Students, staff, or faculty who wish to report a concern or complaint relating to discrimination or harassment concerning a student or students may do so by reporting the concern to the following people:
+Students, staff, or faculty who wish to report a concern or complaint relating to discrimination, harassment, or retaliation concerning faculty, staff, a student or students may do so by reporting the concern to the following people:

 Individuals with complaints of this nature also always have the right to file a formal complaint with the Office for Civil Rights (OCR), United States Department of Education, Washington, DC 20201.